GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/index.md

 To take part, [register for an origin trial token](/origintrials/#/view_trial/771241436187197441).

-Once you have successfully enrolled in the trial, you can try out the FLEDGE JavaScript API on pages that provide a valid trial token.
-For example, to ask the browser to [join one or more interest groups](#joinadinterestgroup), and then to [run an ad auction](#ad-auction) to select and display an ad.
+Once you have successfully enrolled in the trial, you can try out the FLEDGE API on pages that provide a valid trial token.
+For example, to ask the browser to [join one or more interest groups](#joinadinterestgroup), and then to run an ad auction to select and display an ad.

 Provide a trial token for every page on which you would like to run FLEDGE API code: